WeirdConstructor/Kickmess/README.md

 * Copyright (c) 2006-2014 Tobias Doerffel <tobydox/at/users.sourceforge.net>
 * Copyright (c) 2014 grejppi <grejppi/at/gmail.com>

+The DejaVuSerif.ttf font file has the license:

+    Fonts are (c) Bitstream (see below).
+DejaVu changes are in public domain.
+    Glyphs imported from Arev fonts are (c) Tavmjong Bah (see below)

 ### Why (A)GPL?

 Picking a license for my code bothered me for a long time.
 I read many